 Cultivating a sense of belonging through our relationships, through our community, is a powerful experience that drives our resiliency in the face of challenging times, provides a sense of meaning and purpose in our lives, creates more opportunities to experience joy, and even improves overall physical health and longevity.

-If we can do one thing for those around us, it is seeking to truly know the other person, without judgment, and reflect genuine appreciation for the unique human in front of you.
+If we can do one thing for those around us, it is seeking to truly know the other person, without judgment, and reflect a genuine appreciation for the unique human in front of us.
 The world may be filled with numerous examples of unwarranted judgment, unrealistic expectations, prejudice, and hatred, and some of the people we serve experience this reality every day.
 Be the person today that creates belonging for someone else.
 When you notice a co-worker bringing a unique strength to their work, tell them that you appreciate the impact they are having.
-Encourage your children to try new things, make mistakes, express who they are to others, and when they feel rejection, be there for them, validate their unique strengths, and let them know that they belong.
+Encourage your children to try new things, make mistakes, and express who they are to others, and when they feel rejected, be there for them, validate their unique strengths, and let them know that they belong.
 Listen with interest when you meet someone new.
 Go out of your way to connect with the person in the back of the room.